gitter-lab/pathway-parameter-advising/README.md

 The recommended way to use pathway parameter advising is through the script `bin/runPPA.sh`.

 `runPPA.sh` takes the following positional arguments:
->   `dataDirectory: The directory where the networks are stored as sif or edgelist files in a subdirectory named 'pathways'.
-See Wnt and Prolactin for examples.`
+>  dataDirectory: The directory where the networks are stored as sif or edgelist files in a subdirectory named 'pathways'.
+See Wnt and Prolactin for examples.
 >
->  `outFile:       The output filename for the final parameter ranking.`
+>  outFile:       The output filename for the final parameter ranking.
 >
->   `pgdDirectory:  (Optional) The directory where pgd is installed.
-Will default to '../lib/pgd'`
+>  pgdDirectory:  (Optional) The directory where pgd is installed.
+Will default to '../lib/pgd'
 >
->   `delim:         (Optional) The limiter used for edges in the input network files.
-Assumed to be whitespace.`
+>  delim:         (Optional) The limiter used for edges in the input network files.
+Assumed to be whitespace.

 ### Running Python package directly

-Pathway paramter advising can also be run directly as a python script or libary, if different options are desired.
+Pathway paramter advising can also be run directly as a python script or library, if different options are desired.

-`ppa.py` can be run as a command line script, or used as a Python package in which case the main entry point is the method `pathwayParameterAdivsing.rankParameters`.
+`ppa.py` can be run as a command line script, or used as a Python package in which case the main entry point is the method `pathwayParameterAdvising.rankParameters`.
 `ppa.py` takes the following arguments:
 >  -h, --help            show this help message and exit
 >